 How to choose frozen meatballs:

 - Read the ingredient list.
 I know it seems obvious, but I think a lot of people don’t.
 Meatballs, especially if they’re frozen, don’t need to include a lot of random, weird ingredients you can’t pronounce.
 Look for something made with the basics: meat, bread crumbs, seasonings.
+Grocery stores sometimes even sell their own variety made in store, which are often made with just ground meat.

 - Go big.
 Even if you don’t use them all for this one recipe, buying a large bag will get you a better deal overall and you can stash the rest in the freezer for a crazy day down the road.
+We all know they’re coming!

 - If you’re looking for healthier options, look for frozen turkey or chicken meatballs, or meatballs with lower sodium.